bepu/bepuphysics2/Documentation/PerformanceTips.md

 # Performance Tips

-*This is an early work in progress.
-More will show up over time as I remember to write them down.*
 ## Shape Optimization
 -Use simple shapes whenever possible.
-Spheres and capsules are fastest followed by (TODO: measurement required) cylinders, cones, boxes, and finally convex hulls.
-While convex hulls are not slow in an absolute sense, convex hull contact generation can be an order of magnitude slower than some of the extremely fast simpler shapes.
+Spheres and capsules are fastest followed by boxes, triangles, cylinders, and finally convex hulls.
+While cylinders and convex hulls are not slow in an absolute sense, they can be an order of magnitude slower than spheres and capsules.

 -If you need to use a convex hull, use the minimum number of vertices needed to approximate the shape.
 The cost of hull collision detection is proportional to their complexity.